UTAH CAR ACCIDENT

 Your personal injury attorney can ask the at-fault driver’s insurance carrier to arrange and pay for a rental car.
 But they do not have to give you a rental car at that point.
 The at-fault insurance carrier can cut you off early from your rental car.
 Another option is to work out a rental car through your own insurance carrier and pay the deductible.
 This option only works if you have rental car coverage as part of your own car policy of insurance.

 I just got into a Utah car accident.
 A few days later the at-fault driver’s insurance company wants me to give a recorded statement.
 Do I have to give a recorded statement to the other side’s insurance adjuster?

-No. You have not obligation to cooperate in an adjuster interview for the at-fault driver’s insurance company.
-Although there may be good reason to do so for speed of recovery and moving the insurance claim along.
-But most of the time it is not in your best interest to give an interview because it is the insurance company’s second chance at a deposition.
+No. You have no obligation to cooperate in an adjuster interview for the at-fault driver’s insurance company.
+Although, there may be good reason to do so for speed of recovery and moving the insurance claim along.
+Most of the time it is not in your best interest to give an interview because it is the insurance company’s second chance at a deposition.
 Everything you say in an adjuster interview will be used against you in the courtroom.
-Often you are still shook up from your injuries and not completely with it.
+Often you are still shaken up from your injuries and not completely with it.
 Other times you simply do not know what is going on because this is the first time you have been in a car accident and now there are numerous new people in your life asking for information.
 Doctors, personal injury attorneys, coverage adjusters, liability adjusters and your own insurance company.
 This can be overwhelming for many people.